upper waypoint

 “I think this increasing density in fire zones is absolutely crazy,” she told the Planning Commission in February.
 “We are a city where we are taking away cars and encouraging people to be on bicycles and on foot and on scooters.
 So if we have a big, fast, hot-moving fire, people aren’t going to be able to outrun it.”

-Staff had initially recommended waiting to include the hills neighborhoods in the upzoning proposal until the fire department could complete an analysis, expected later this year.
-But the Planning Commission decided instead to include them.
+Staff had initially recommended waiting to include the hills neighborhoods in the upzoning proposal until the fire department could complete an analysis, which is expected later this year.
+However, the Planning Commission decided to include them instead.

 Councilmember Susan Wengraf, who represents the area, declined to comment, as did representatives of the Park Hills Homes Association, an area neighborhood group.

-Whatever happens with the proposal on Tuesday, Klein said he’s proud of the work his staff put in doing public outreach, as well as in drafting it.
+Whatever happens with the proposal on Tuesday, Klein said he’s proud of the work his staff put into doing public outreach, as well as in drafting it.

 Sponsored